opdavies/oliverdavies.uk/source/_pages/drupal-upgrade.md

 ## Who am I?

-* I'm an Acquia-certified Drupal expert with over {numberOfYears} years of professional development experience.
+* I'm an Acquia-certified Drupal expert with {{ macros.yearsExperience }} years of professional development experience.
 * I'm a former Drupal Association employee who was responsible for improving and maintaining Drupal.org.
 * I'm a Drupal core contributor and maintain numerous Drupal projects, including the Override Node Options module, which is used on over 38,000 websites.
 * I'm a multiple-time DrupalCon speaker who regularly presents talks and workshops at conferences and meetups.